 In a small mixing bowl, whisk together the soy sauce, brown sugar, garlic, ginger, vinegar, and sesame oil; set aside.

 This recipe calls for stir fry noodles.
-I wasn’t familiar with this specific type of noodle and was glad to learn that they cook within just seconds in the microwave.
+I wasn’t familiar with this type of noodle and was glad to learn that they cook within seconds in the microwave.

 As shown, I love using my meat chopper – it makes short work of crumbling meat from big chunks into smaller pieces when cooking it in a skillet.